About

 • I can’t tell you how much of a rich experience this is – I continually reflect on it and pull from it throughout the year.
 I love how it ties together information for me!

 Educators’ Week begins with orientation and a large-group learning session for all participants.
-The week follows with two concurrent sessions each morning and afternoon and a large group session in the evening after dinner.
-The final day of the week culminates in two concurrent field trips taken around the area summarizing all that participants have learned throughout the week.
+The week follows with two or three concurrent sessions each morning and afternoon and a large group session in the evening after dinner.
+The final day of the week culminates in concurrent field trips taken around the area summarizing all that participants have learned throughout the week.
 All meals for the week as well as lodging are provided and are included in the cost of registration.
 Participants will also receive electronic copies of all session materials as well as a set of ODNR Field Guides, Educators’ Week t-shirt, notebook and other helpful items.

 The delicate balance of people, natural resource use, and technological advances is at the heart of many local, national, and global news stories.
 Throughout the week, participants explore hands-on best practice strategies for introducing people to the natural world and these issues.
-Using their professional expertise and experience, top naturalists and educators from around the state facilitate sessions using the park and local resources.
+Using their professional expertise and experience, top naturalists and educators from around the state facilitate sessions using the outdoor local resources.
 Sessions provide opportunities to gain an understanding of topics related to state academic standards by immersing the participants in a natural setting and a stimulating learning environment.

 Background, Life on a Sandy Delta